Episode 306 - Church Union

 Michael also managed to keep the Venetians on side, extending their treaty with him up to 1279 and working out compensation payments for the losses they'd suffered during Licario's campaign.

-With the Patriarch absent he was deemed to have abdicated, and John Bekos was elected in his place.
+A joint Greek and Latin liturgy was held at Vlachernai to commemorate the Pope.
+With the patriarch absent he was deemed to have abdicated, and John Bekos was elected in his place.

-You have become Franks, people supposedly yelled at the delegates, but much worse was to come.
+You have become franks, people supposedly yelled at the delegates, but much worse was to come.

 Not only did people hate the idea that orthodoxy had been tainted, but many understandably felt that Michael should not be dictating church policy to the church.